 Ursula Holden Gill is a one woman tour de force; storyteller, comedienne, singer songwriter, curator and teacher.
 An award winning Actress and familiar face on screen, in recent years she has established herself as a unique and pertinent storytelling talent, both in Britain and beyond; winning audiences over in Belgium, China, Ireland and South America.
-Working across the performance, education and community sectors alike and generating firm links with institutions such as Opera North, The Shakespeare Schools Festival, The Women’s Centre and Social Services.
-From her beautifully characterised adaptations of traditional folk and fairy tales (and especially the Witching Tales of her native Lancashire / West Yorkshire border) to her signature streetwise, savvy, self – penned originals Ursula can make you laugh and cry, think, reflect and roar again; all in the space of half an hour…..This shape – shifting scallywag is truly one to watch!
+Working across the performance, education and community sectors alike and generating firm links with institutions such as Opera North, Settle Stories, Action for Children, Social Services & The National Trust.
+From her beautifully characterised adaptations of traditional folk and fairy tales (and especially the Witching Tales of her native Lancashire / West Yorkshire border) to her signature streetwise, savvy, self – penned originals Ursula can make you laugh and cry, think, reflect and roar again; all in the space of half an hour…..a shape – shifting scallywag who is truly one to watch!

 In 2012 Ursula was voted Best Newcomer at The British Awards for Storytelling Excellence.

 Ursula became a full time Storyteller, Writer and Educator in 2009 having been made a resident member of the Hebden Bridge based Shaggy Dog Storytellers in 2007.
 Prior to this she worked as an Actress in Film, Television, Theatre and Radio and as a Guest Lecturer and Workshop Facilitator specialising in Shakespeare, Vocal Technique and Storytelling.

 In 2006 Ursula was voted the Most Popular Soap Actress in the UK by TV Choice Magazine and was further shortlisted for a National Television Award for her portrayal of Alice Dingle on ITV’s ‘Emmerdale’.